robertbasic/aoc2017/README.md

 Then I learned that to `break` multiple levels in Go I need to use labels. `break` breaks only one level, but to break 2 or more levels, we need to set labels and then `break foo` to get to the foo label.

+For puzzle 2 on this day I tried for far too long to find the solution by using goroutines and channels.
+I failed miserably.
+Finally I went the good ol' run-the-programs-one-at-a-time way, using an empty queue as a sign to "interrupt" and jump to the other program for execution.
+Once both programs have empty queues and the last instruction is for the current program is a `rcv` instruction, break out as we're done.

 ## Day 19

 Oh man do I miss `isset` in go.
 Other than that pretty much smooth sailing for day 19 puzzles.